aebm/opentracing-workshop-copy/lab-02/README.md

 ### 1.4 Generate External kubeconfig

-> We are performing this step because the docker container we'll be using to configure the cluster is not compatible with the authentication provider which comes prebaked into Cloud Shell.
-In order to access the Kubernetes API we generate a valid kubeconfig file which can be volume mounted into the docker container which will configure our cluster for deployment using Gitlab.
+> We are performing this step because the docker container we'll be using to configure the cluster is not compatible with the authentication provider which comes pre-installed on Google Cloud Shell.
+In order to access the Kubernetes API the next script will generate a set of credentials which can be used within a docker container.
+The container will be used to connect to our cluster and configure roles and namespaces for use by the microservice application and monitoring tools.

 > Once inside the cloud shell, we must execute this shell script to generate the kubeconfig file, run: `curl -Ls https://git.io/fj9JB | bash -s` in the terminal window.
 Once the command has executed we can inspect the new kubeconfig file by executing `cat ~/build/kubeconfig`